sebcrozet/kiss3d/README.md

 All features are one-liners.
   - open a window with a default arc-ball camera and a point light.
   - display boxes, spheres, cones or cylinders.
-  - change an object's color.
+  - change an object's color or texture.
   - change an object's transform (we use the **nalgebra** library to do that).
     An object cannot be scaled though.